systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 This placeholder file system shall be determined during _installation time_, and an fstab entry maybe be created.
 It should be mounted to either /boot or /efi.
 Additional locations like /boot/efi, with /boot being a separate file system, might be supported by implementations.
 This is not recommended because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.

-**Note:** _In all cases the /loader directory should be located directly in the root of the file system.
-Specifically, if `$BOOT` is the ESP, then /loader directory should be located directly in the root directory of the ESP, and not in the EFI/ subdirectory._

 **Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
 Instead of maintaining one `$BOOT` per installed OS (as `/boot` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._

 `$BOOT` must be a VFAT (16 or 32) file system.
 Other file system types should not be used.
 Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

+### Boot loader specification entries

+We define two directories below `$BOOT`:

+* `$BOOT/loader/` is the directory containing all files defined by this specification
+* `$BOOT/loader/entries/` is the directory containing the drop-in snippets.
+This directory contains one `.conf` file for each boot menu item.

+**Note:** _In all cases the /loader directory should be located directly in the root of the file system.
+Specifically, if `$BOOT` is the ESP, then /loader directory should be located directly in the root directory of the ESP, and not in the EFI/ subdirectory._

 Inside the `$BOOT/loader/entries/` directory each OS vendor may drop one or more configuration snippets with the suffix ".conf", one for each boot menu item.
 The file name of the file is used for identification of the boot item, but shall never be presented to the user in the UI.
 The file name may be chosen freely but should be unique enough to avoid clashes between OS installations.
 More specifically it is suggested to include the machine ID (`/etc/machine-id` or the D-Bus machine ID for OSes that lack `/etc/machine-id`), the kernel version (as returned by `uname -r`) and an OS identifier (The ID field of `/etc/os-release`).
 Example: `$BOOT/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf`.